keras-team/keras/docs/templates/applications.md

 from keras.applications.inception_v3 import InceptionV3
-from keras.preprocessing import image from keras.models import Model from keras.layers import Dense, Lambda from keras import backend as K
+from keras.preprocessing import image from keras.models import Model from keras.layers import Dense, GlobalAveragePooling2D
+from keras import backend as K

 # create the base pre-trained model